What Is Accreditation?

 Please Note: Accreditation for organizations is distinct from certification for individual nurses.
 For information on continuing education requirements for nursing certification, visit the ANCC Certification Center or email firstname.lastname@example.org or call 1.800.284.2378.

-Primary Accreditation recognizes organizations which demonstrate excellence in the ability to deliver continuing nursing education (CNE) or approve organizations or individuals that have demonstrated excellence in the ability to deliver CNE.
+Primary Accreditation recognizes organizations which demonstrate excellence in the ability to deliver nursing continuing professional development (NCPD) or approve organizations or individuals that have demonstrated excellence in the ability to deliver NCPD.
 The Accreditation Program ensures the integrity of the accreditation process through systematic, evidence-based evaluation of application materials submitted by qualified applicants for Accredited Provider or Accredited Approver status.
-ANCC's Primary Accreditation Program contributes to improving healthcare outcomes by providing a voluntary peer-review process that defines standards for high performance in providing quality CNE and measures compliance with those standards for organizations that elect to apply for accreditation.
+ANCC's Primary Accreditation Program contributes to improving healthcare outcomes by providing a voluntary peer-review process that defines standards for high performance in providing quality NCPD and measures compliance with those standards for organizations that elect to apply for accreditation.

 The Joint Accreditation Program is an organizational credential for organizations planning inter-professional continuing education.
 This program is managed collaboratively by ANCC the Accreditation Council for Continuing Medical Education (ACCME), and the Accreditation Council for Pharmacy Education (ACPE).